What StyleCaster and SheKnows Editors Learned About Beauty from Their Moms

 Who run the world?
 We all know the answer to one of Beyoncé’s most popular questions (second only to “Kelly, can you handle this?”), and for that we have to thank the mothers or mother figures in our lives.
 Whether they gave birth to us or not, these are the matriarchs who mold how we see ourselves and the world around us.

 For some of us, they’re the ultimate source for all kinds of beauty advice—from the most obvious to the kind that goes beyond skin-deep.
-And because we might just go crazy if we spot one more boring and basic gift roundup, we’re taking a moment to honor the mamas in our lives.
+And because we might just go crazy if we spot one more boring and basic Mother’s Day gift roundup, this year we’re taking a moment to honor the mamas in our lives (and all their brilliance).

-Ahead, StyleCaster and SheKnows editors share some of the best beauty advice we got from our moms over the years.
+Ahead, StyleCaster and SheKnows editors share some of the best beauty and life advice we got from our moms over the years.

 Finding a Signature Scent Style